NekoGamiYuki/SpicyTwitch/README.md

 that you feel could be done better.

 ## Any big plans?
-I intend to turn this into a full-blwon package for building twitch bots.
+I intend to turn this into a full-blown package for building twitch bots.
 I'm unsure if this is something I'll be continuing to support for years to come, but for the time being it is my main project.